shortbread-tiles/shortbread-docs/shortbread-website/content/_index.md

 ## History

 Shortbread was initially made (and is currently maintained) by [Geofabrik GmbH](https://www.geofabrik.de/), however it is intended to be a true community project and contributions are always welcome.
+Geofabrik has no intention of asserting any rights over Shortbread.

 This schema documentation is published under the terms of the [CC-0 license](https://creativecommons.org/public-domain/cc0/), generated using the Hugo framework, and the source is [on GitHub](https://github.com/geofabrik/shortbread-docs).